 Year 1: Seedlings are grown in greenhouses and selected for powdery mildew resistance

 Years 2-4: Plants are field-assessed, evaluated and harvested, chemically analyzed.
 The Oregon Hop Commission and the Hop Research Council decide which look promising.
 The HRC was established in 1979 by brewers, dealers, and growers to fund and direct U.S. hop research.
 Boston Beer Company and Sierra Nevada Brewing became members relatively recently, and the Brewers Association joined the HRC in January 2012.

 Years: 5-8: Selections grown on multi-hill plots.
 Plots harvested for accurate yield date.
 Evaluation continues, complete data collected.
 Samples sent to breweries for pilot brews.
 Breweries select favorites.

 Years 9-???: Selections grown in commercial farm plot (15-30 hills, or one-acre plots).
 Tested at multiple breweries.
 Brewers accept or reject the hop.

 Here are some examples of craft brewers who are breaking new ground with experimental hops:

 Ales for ALS | Fundraiser for Lou Gehrig’s disease

-This project is a multiple year effort encourageng breweries to work with this unique hop blend to reach a $1 million fundraising goal.
+Ales for ALS is a multiple year effort encouraging breweries to work with this unique hop blend to reach a $1 million fundraising goal.
 In 2013, Russian River and Bell’s Brewery were involved and hops donated to the brewers by Loftus Ranches and Hopunion.

 Hops: HBC 462, Mosaic (formerly called HBC 369), HBC 344 and HBC 366.